 How Does Acorns Make Money?

-Acorns makes money via subscriptions, referral, as well as management fees.
+Acorns makes money via subscriptions, referrals, management fees, and interest earned on cash.
 Let’s dive deeper into each of the three revenue streams below.

 Acorns bundles its products into different subscription tiers that it offers on a monthly basis.
 Its tiers are named Lite, Personal, and Family.